-It started in November 2020 as an attempt to make a magazine, but then veered into a handful of odd publishing experiments and a production studio.
+The project started in November 2020 as an attempt to make a magazine, but then veered into a handful of odd experiments and eventually, a production studio.

-Today, we help friends of the studio make passion projects.
+Broadly, we make passion projects and consult for friends.
 In the process, we hope to build community and create useful documentation.

-Later, the goal is to create a community-funded, volunteer-run support system for independent creators.
+Ultimately, the goal is to set up a community-run support system for independent creators.

 Here’s how this might play out: